oheydrew/etch/README.md

 @oheydrew's Etch-a-sketch project.
 Learning stuff.
 This is a braindump log of each session.
 Consider it "notes".

+Log 7 - 11/07/17 - Progres is moving slow, I'm chasing butterflies like you wouldn't believe, here.
+Learning all about dynamic and responsive design, and fell into a CSS rabbithole for a while.
+Managed to figure out how to keep the grid 1:1 and responsive to the window size with the 'vmin' unit scaler.
+Very cool.
+Very off-track, but I learned a *lot* about CSS grids, and dynamic sizing and responsive design.
+What a rabbithole.
+Sheesh.

+Moving on to the task at hand- "mouseenter" for the grid cells.
+Harder than I thought, without jQuery (And I do not want to use jQuery, I want to kind of work from the ground up.
+But it's like bashing my head against the wall a little.)

 ----

 Log 6 - 04/07/17) - Started coding quite tired, today, but managed to do some